Acquired Brain Injuries

 Everyone within our services has access to our Positive Steps workshops.
 The workshops take place within a safe environment, under the guidance and support of our clinical team.
 Positive Steps enables people to develop their own cognitive and social skills.
 There is a focus on decision-making, attention and memory skills and social functioning.
 Each person is encouraged whilst having fun and engaging with others.

-Our clinical team work intensively and closely with staff, to support people to develop effective cognitive, communication, emotional and behavioural strategies.
+Our clinical team work intensively with staff to support people to develop effective cognitive, communication, emotional and behavioural strategies.
 The team includes:

 • ABI Advisors